thenewdarling/CurseOfStrahd/Session Recaps/2022-04-03 Session 19 - Begin Day 16.md

 # Session 19 -- 3rd April 2022
-## Day 16 - Arabelle's house, on the Outskirts of Kresk
+## Day 16 - Arabelle's house, on the Outskirts of Krezk

 During downtime, Arabelle has a vision of the Tower falling, of Danton unconscious, possibly dead.